Para-Lang/para-compiler/README.md

 #### For unix-based systems

 Initialise the compiler using:
 ```bash
 parac init
 ```

-And add the compiler to the PATH:
+Add the compiler to the PATH:

 1. Open the .bashrc file in your home directory (for example, /home/your-user-name/.bashrc) in a text editor.
 2. Add export `PATH="<your-dir>/bin:$PATH"` to the last line of the file, where your-dir is the directory you want to add.